-For prep and senior, admission will be made based on performance in assessments, the impression made during interview / trial day, on references from the prospective student's current school, and previous exam results where appropriate.
-Typically, we will assess the ability of prospective students in Mathematics and English and invite students to present to our Headmistress on a topic of their choosing.
+For prep and senior, admission will be made based on performance in entrance tests, the impression made during interview / trial day, on references from the prospective student's current school, and previous exam results where appropriate.
+Typically, we will assess the ability of prospective students in Mathematics, English and Science and invite students to present to our Head on a topic of their choosing.
 This informs us as to the student's current level of achievement; and will help the School and family make a considered decision as to their registration.